pcdshub/ads-async/docs/source/index.rst

-.. ads-server documentation master file, created by sphinx-quickstart on Tue May 22 13:13:05 2018.
+.. ads-async documentation master file, created by sphinx-quickstart on Tue May 22 13:13:05 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ads-server's documentation!
+Welcome to ads-async's documentation!
 ===========================================================

 .. toctree::